 The elite reproduces itself independently of historical patterns and processes and depending only on the lack of ethics.
 The very concept of the elite has appeared as a consequence of the clear understanding by people belonging to the cream of society of their interests, let them be called spiritual or cultural.
 In the end, the values and views of these people are very close, and the awareness of their isolation from others starts from childhood.
 The elite is very small and therefore easily integrated, as opposed to the fragmented and disorganized masses hopelessly dreaming of objectivity and fairness, especially when you consider the current state of society, where the elite is cosmopolitan and exploited masses even speak different languages.

 Collusion between competitors has been well studied and rightly condemned.
 Much weaker condemned is collusion between non-competitors.
 At first glance, what is there to conspire about?
 But ethics gives a simple answer - precisely about ethics.
 Generally, people with any serious potential for influence - economic, informational, political and even moral - are inclined to cohesion and the very first goal of this cohesion consists in recognizing and securing the unity of shared interests, opposed to all outsiders, i.e. mutual moral corruption.
 Even if the justification of what is permissible in using the potential was not on the agenda, the very fact of discussion about anything at all is already a blow to ethics, it is the creation and strengthening of personal relationships aimed at consolidating the select club.
-When the "powers that be" are meeting in their gatherings, clubs, committees and other think-tanks, where they discuss and debate behind closed doors, to what does this attest?
+When the "powers that be" are meeting in their clubs, lodges, foundations, institutes, committees and other think-tanks, where they discuss and debate behind closed doors, to what does this attest?
 It attests to their ethics, which rightfully angers those not allowed there.

 Similar trends emerge on the middle floors, as evidenced by the abundance of business clubs and entrepreneurial groups.
 Participation there is a must, because at a minimum it reduces exposure to the dishonesty typical of the current social war.
 But the result of it is the strengthening not of business ethics, but of personal relations.
 These trends are natural in the society of systemic violence.
 However, in a powerless society there are also no guarantees except ethics that the successful, well-known, respected, charismatic and other kinds of extraordinary leaders of business, culture, civil society and other spheres of activity will not begin to make friends and help each other remain successful and famous forever.
 In the most free economy, personal relations, motivated by similarity of interests, easily penetrate all the wrong places and lead to collusion, the cheating of partners and shareholders, discrimination against workers, and other such troubles.

 As a curious example of such an alliance, let's take the interlocking directorate - members of corporate boards meant to serve the shareholders but serving themselves through each other.
 These influential, well-connected executives occupy the boards of all but the smallest corporations, banks, investment funds and asset management companies, creating a situation in which success in business depends on access to the right circles.
 The larger the organization, the more difficult it is to govern it, and the less it is controlled by shareholders, and the more it is run by the top, and the more information remains hidden and shared between the right people.
 Integration between board members, major shareholders and investors, between non-competitors generally, not to mention the power structures and adjoining lobbyists, activists, security and military officials, media people, philanthropists, figures from the arts and sciences - this is in fact a conspiracy on the scale of the whole economy and the whole society.
-And if there is someone to destroy an industry monopoly at least in theory, this kind of pan-social conspiracy is destroyed only by the arrival of aliens or by an asteroid.
+And if there is someone to destroy an industry monopoly at least in theory, this kind of pan-social conspiracy is destroyed only by the arrival of A-bomb.